Expressions

 Key insight

-Wherever you can use a single value in C++, you can use an expression instead, and the compiler will resolve the expression down to a single value.
+Wherever a single value is expected in C++, you can use an value-producing expression instead, and the expression will be evaluated to produce a single value.

 Expression statements

-Thus, we can take any expression (such as x = 5), and turn it into an expression statement (such as x = 5;) that will compile.
+Thus, we can take any expression (such as x = 5), and turn it into an expression statement (x = 5;) that will compile.

 Quiz time